 Our goal is to aggregate and amplify our collective voice to push for statewide science and Indigenous knowledge-based, best-practice policy solutions to climate change, move Alaska to a renewable energy-based economy and push back on the draconian policies of decision-makers who deny climate change.

-AK CAN! is connecting Alaskans from all walks of life and all corners of the state who share a deep concern about climate change and our energy future.
-Together we can create a just and sustainable future for Alaskans through collective, creative grassroots action.
+AK CAN! is connecting Alaskans from all walks of life and all corners of the state who share a deep concern about climate change, biodiversity and our energy future and desire to co-create a just and sustainable future through collective, creative grassroots action.

 Alaska Institute for Climate & Energy (ALICE): Board of Directors